MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 1. Once you've created an Azure Compute Gallery, create an image definition following the steps in [Create an image definition and an image version](/azure/virtual-machines/image-version).
 You should create the image in the exact location where we deploy your hosted machines.
 You can find the following mapping with your environment Geo:

+- Australia: Australia East
-    - US: East US
+- Asia: East Asia
+- Brazil: Brazil South
+- Canada: Canada Central
 - Europe: North Europe
-    - Canada: Canada Central
-    - Australia: Australia East
 - France: France Central
+- Germany: Germany West Central (Restricted, please send your request to hostedrpa@microsoft.com)
 - India: Central India
 - Japan: Japan East
+- Korea: Korea Central
+- Norway: Norway East
+- Switzerland: Switzerland North
+- United Arab Emirates
-    - UK: UK South
+- United Kingdom: UK South
+- United States: East US

 ### Image requirements